 At 2 AM, painting constellation patterns around another portrait, my eyes blur from exhaustion.
-But I keep going.
-Because if I don't paint us into the cosmos, who will?
+Still, I keep going.
+Because if I don’t paint us into the cosmos, I keep asking myself, who will?

 The Night Sky Speaks Our Names

-My Royalty Series obsession with stars started during a power outage in Nebraska.
-Sitting in complete darkness, I saw the Milky Way clearly for the first time.
-That's when it hit me—Black women have always been navigating by stars others couldn't see.
+My obsession with stars in the Royalty Series started during a power outage in Nebraska — a quiet moment that deepened my connection to Afrofuturism art.
+Sitting in complete darkness, with no streetlights and no screens, I saw the Milky Way clearly for the first time in my life.
+That’s when it hit me: Black women have always been navigating by stars that other people couldn’t even see.

 So now I paint them there.
-Where they've always belonged.
+Right where they have always belonged.

-Each Black Women Empowerment Art piece places us among constellations because we've been celestial all along.
-The universe recognizes us even when Earth doesn't.
+Each piece in this empowerment collection places us among constellations because, to me, we have been celestial all along.
+The universe recognizes us even on the days the world around us refuses to.

-Moreover, digital art lets me work at the speed of inspiration.
+Painting this way also lets me work at the speed of inspiration.
 When ancestors whisper at 3 AM, I can paint.
-When revelation strikes during dinner, I grab my stylus.
-The 400 hours on my Royalty Series happened in bursts of divine download.
+When a revelation strikes halfway through dinner, I grab my stylus before it slips away.
+The 400 hours I poured into the Royalty Series happened in bursts of what I can only describe as a kind of divine download — each session feeling less like work and more like channeling something that was already there, patiently waiting to be seen.

 Art Inspired by the Stars

-The Dogon people knew about stars invisible to the naked eye.
-So my Black culture art connects to that knowledge—each star placement has meaning.
-Furthermore, the constellations tell stories of our journey from Africa to everywhere.
+The Dogon people of West Africa knew about stars invisible to the naked eye centuries before Western science caught up to the same truth.
+My work tries to honor that lineage of cosmic knowledge, so each star placement carries meaning.
+The constellations are meant to tell stories of our journey from Africa to everywhere, written in light across the dark.

-Why Black Women Womens Beauty Need to Be Captured
+Why Black Women’s Beauty Needs to Be Captured

-A CEO contacted me last month.
-She wanted her portrait for her office—not a photograph, but Black art pictures showing her as the force she is.
-She said, "I need my employees to see me as I see myself."
+A CEO reached out to me last month.
+She wanted a portrait for her office — not a photograph, but a painting that showed her as the force she truly is.
+She told me, plainly, “I need my employees to see me the way I see myself.”

-I painted her surrounded by supernovas because Black women's power isn't quiet.
+I painted her surrounded by supernovas, because the power of Black women isn’t quiet.
 It explodes.
-It creates new worlds.
-It lights up darkness.
-My Black Power art just makes the invisible visible.
+It builds new worlds.
+It lights up the darkness.
+All I do is make the invisible visible — give a clear form to what was always there.

 The Process of Power

-Creating powerful Black artwork requires surrendering to the process.
-Some portraits fight me—the woman's spirit is too big for one canvas.
-So I expand.
-Add more stars.
-Deepen the colors.
+Creating work this charged means surrendering to the process.
+Some portraits fight me — the woman’s spirit is simply too big for one canvas.
+So I expand it.
+I add more stars.
+I deepen the colors until the painting starts to breathe on its own.

-The portrait knows what it needs to become.
+The portrait always seems to know what it needs to become.

 The Meditation of Creation